-From 1st January 2011 HADx indicator will be collected.
-Effective From:
+Effective From: From 1st January 2011 HADx indicator will be collected.

-Reason For Standard: To identify those conditions that are acquired during the episode of care Standard Updated: Name and content of ICS 0048 updated to state that the Hospital Acquired assigned for neonates on the birth episode.
-Examples also updated to reflect code changes in 8th edition.
+Reason For Standard: To identify those conditions that are acquired during the episode of care

+Standard Updated: Name and content of ICS 0048 updated to state that the Hospital Acquired Diagnoses

-Diagnoses Indicator is collected from January 2011
+Indicator is collected from January 2011

-Standard updated for 8th edition ICD-10-AM/ACHI/ACS as the HADx flag can be Standard Updates
+Standard updated for 8^{th} edition ICD-10-AM/ACHI/ACS as the HADx flag can be assigned for neonates on the birth episode.
+Examples also updated to reflect code changes in 8^{th} Standard Updates